Garcinia Cambogia Supplement

 At the end of the six months, researchers observed a notable decrease in weight, a significant reduction in visceral fat and an improvement in the lipid profile in both groups, although these effects were less pronounced in those genetically predisposed to excess weight.

 No side-effects were reported by either the volunteers or the medical team and no conflict of interest was declared by any of the study’s authors.

 Why is Garcinia cambogia more expensive than other supplements?

 Garcinia cambogia supplements have been standardized to contain 60% hydroxycitric acid, as opposed to the 15-30% found in the base product.
 It is rare for a manufacturer to offer such a high-quality product.
 In addition, the only excipient used is completely natural.

 Why is Garcinia cambogia not produced in Europe or the US?

 The 180 species that make up the garcinia genus only flourish in tropical conditions.
 These plants are indigenous to tropical Asia and Africa, even though they can now be found in Polynesia.

 Can Garcinia cambogia be combined with anything else?

 In order to lose weight, it is advisable to reduce your calorie intake and increase your physical activity (particularly aerobic exercise).

-Other supplements are available to buy at Supersmart to help reduce calorie intake, such as CSAT® (with soluble fibre to increase the viscosity of the alimentary bolus and more rapidly induce a feeling of satiety), and Fat & Carb Blocker (with specific polyphenols that partly inhibit digestive enzymes), as well as to help get rid of fat reserves, such as Appetite Control Formula (with green tea to increase energy expenditure).
+Other supplements are available to buy at SuperSmart to help reduce calorie intake, such as (with soluble fibre to increase the viscosity of the alimentary bolus and more rapidly induce a feeling of satiety) and (with specific polyphenols that partly inhibit digestive enzymes), as well as to help get rid of fat reserves, such as (with green tea to increase energy expenditure).